wangskyGit/passage-sieve/README.md

 ## NEWS

-🔥 Trained model of MS-doc dataset with AR2+passage sieve algorithm has been released on [huggingface](https://huggingface.co/wangsky/AR2-sieved-MS).
+🔥 Trained model of MS-pas dataset with AR2+passage sieve algorithm has been released on [huggingface](https://huggingface.co/wangsky/AR2-sieved-MS).
 You can download and use it now!

 🔥 Trained model of NQ dataset with AR2+passage sieve algorithm has been released on [huggingface](https://huggingface.co/wangsky/AR2-sieved-NQ).
 You can download and use it now!